Unfair contract terms

 If a court finds a term is unfair, that term is treated as if it never existed.
 If the contract can operate without the unfair term, it will still be binding.
 Any party to the contract can apply to a court for such a declaration that a term of a contract is unfair.

-On 12 November 2016, a new law to protect small businesses from unfair terms in business-to-business standard form contracts took effect across Australia.
+A law to protect small businesses from unfair terms in business-to-business standard form contracts offers similar protections to small businesses.
+The Australian Competition and Consumer Commission (ACCC) identified common terms of concern in specific industries in Unfair terms in small business contracts: A review of selected industries.
 A separate unfair contract terms regime applies to financial services contracts under the Australian Securities and Investments Commission Act 2001.

 Monitoring and enforcement